Mean Thoughts

 Okay this has been fun, and yes now you are better armed to not be taken advantage of by hedge funds and investment advisers that advertise their average returns, (or by Snopes when they misrepresent pharmaceutical results).

 Right?
 Let's make up a nice clear case.
-Suppose they made one bet in January, and lost 50%, then another bet in February and March together, and gained 75%.
+Suppose your hedge fund made one bet in January, and lost 50%, then another bet in February and March together, and gained 75%.
 Then on April 1 your million dollars invested just became \( 1M * 0.5 * 1.75 = 0.875M \), which is a 1/8th or 12.5% cumulative LOSS, but they can advertise to their new customers, Hey, we had some losses, some gains, but our "average" return was (-50% +75%)/2 = +12.5% GAIN.
 April Fools!

-So no, when you are dealing with cumulative results, use the geometric mean.
-Unfortunately humans prefer to think in terms of the additive or arithmetic mean, which is what gives the meaning to April Fool's Day.
+So no, when you are dealing with cumulative results, use the Geometric mean.
+Unfortunately humans prefer to think in terms of the additive or Arithmetic mean, which is what gives the meaning to April Fool's Day.

 Postscript

-This little essay on means was the catalyst for my longer paper generalizing economics from two-way financially-valued transactions to one-way flows with multiple kinds of value.
-This "Benefax Flows Model" enables you to assess the value of your decisions or choices according to your own particular valuation of the larger, multi-dimensional value space including but not limited to financial value or Benefax, while considering the downstream ripple effects as value multipliers, just like the Investor's Mean.
 If you can think of your choices having value in the long term, then the knock-on effects that your choice triggered in other people's choices influenced by what you chose, in all the different dimensions personally valued by you, ought to be part of your decision.
 If a choice gives you a legacy that multiplies over time, then that would be a good choice, and multiplicative thinking would help you to be clear about it, so as to maybe make better choices in this uncertain world, and without restricting you to financial payoffs only.
-Perhaps parenthood, entrepreneurship, and knowledge creation are the most obvious, enormous, rippling Benefax generators, while everyone benefits from rippling benefactual flows in the form of Connection and Gifts as both recipient and giver, producing much of what is meaningful and long-term satisfying in life.
-Therefore, expanding your thinking from just money, also think multiplicatively: your choice has a downstream knock-on effect, which multiplies the value of that choice, and might help you to most wisely choose.

 Your thoughts?